kpocza/LoWe/docs/x.md

 sudo apt install wmaker
 ```

-Copy the 9-lowe.conf from the configs folder of the local git repository to /usr/share/X11/xorg.conf.d/9-lowe.conf.
+Copy the 9-lowe.conf from the configs folder of the local git repository to ```/usr/share/X11/xorg.conf.d/9-lowe.conf```.

+Install any additional packages, eg. xterm, firefox, etc.

 The content of the file should look like as follows: